GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Introduction

-Recent manual system advancements~\cite{Hunter:2007, geogebra, kazemi2024geomverse} have led to the development of tools specifically designed to enhance the quality of geometric diagrams.
-However, as illustrated in Figure~\ref{fig:sdf_intro}, manual construction using computer tools such as Matplotlib~\cite{Hunter:2007} and GeoGebra~\cite{geogebra} typically requires the explicit specification of element positions.
-This process is often inflexible and laborious with amount of calculation, as it necessitates adapting to high-level geometric relationships or ensuring the satisfaction of intricate constraints.
-To accelerate diagram generation, rule-based approaches have been proposed, such as the one in~\cite{kazemi2024geomverse}, which employs programmatic techniques to automate construction.
-Nonetheless, as shown in Figure~\ref{fig:sdf_intro}, these methods rely heavily on predefined geometric primitives and fixed assembly rules, which pose limitations when generating diagrams with complex or irregular configurations.
-The remarkable capabilities of generative models like Stable Diffusion~\cite{rombach2021highresolution} and DALL$\cdot$E~3~\cite{dalle3} in producing realistic natural images offer an important insight: it raises the question of whether similar approaches can be leveraged to generate geometric diagrams.
-Unfortunately, as illustrated in Figure~\ref{fig:sdf_intro}, these generative models struggle with the deterministic rules and mathematical validity (\textit{e.g.,} exact coordinates, symmetry), resulting in synthesizing inaccurate diagrams~\cite{controlnet, zhang2023formalgeo}.
+There are several techniques designed to improve the construction of geometric diagrams.
+A straightforward approach is manual construction, such as Matplotlib~\cite{Hunter:2007} and GeoGebra~\cite{geogebra}.
+However, this process is often cumbersome and time-consuming, as it requires explicit specification of element positions and offers limited flexibility for handling complex configurations.
+To accelerate diagram generation, rule-based approaches have been proposed~\cite{kazemi2024geomverse}, which employ programmatic techniques to automate construction.
+Nonetheless, these methods rely heavily on predefined geometric primitives and fixed assembly rules, which pose limitations when generating diagrams with complex or irregular configurations.
+The remarkable capabilities of model-based methods like Stable Diffusion~\cite{rombach2021highresolution}, GPT5, and DALL$\cdot$E~3~\cite{dalle3} in producing realistic natural images offer an important insight: it raises the question of whether similar approaches can be leveraged to generate geometric diagrams.
+Unfortunately, as illustrated in Figure~\ref{fig:banner}, these methods struggle with the deterministic rules and mathematical validity (\textit{e.g.,} exact coordinates, relations), resulting in inaccurate diagrams~\cite{controlnet, zhang2023formalgeo}.